 Nominations for Officers and Board of Directors.

-Any member of FCOA may recommend one or more qualified individuals for nomination to serve as a Director or officer provided, however, that each recommendation shall be (a.) in writing, stating the name and qualifications of such individual, (b) received by the Nominating Committee for consideration at least 60 days prior to the date upon which notice must be sent of the Annual Meeting/Reorganizational Meeting of the members.
+Any member of FCOA may recommend one or more qualified individuals for nomination to serve as a Director or officer provided, however, that each recommendation shall be (a.) in writing, stating the name and qualifications of such individual, (b) received by the Nominating Committee for consideration at least 45 days prior to the date of the Annual Meeting/Reorganizational Meeting of the members.

-The Nominating Committee shall present their recommendations for candidates of consideration to the Board of Directors as least 15 days prior to the date of the Annual Meeting/Reorganizational Meeting of FCOA.
+The Nominating Committee shall present their recommendations for candidates of consideration to the Board of Directors as least 30 days prior to the date of the Annual Meeting/Reorganizational Meeting of FCOA.